 Why the Top Three Suburbs Lead

-Downtown/Lake Merritt (94612) sits at the top of the yield ranking because of its unusual combination for the East Bay: an entry price of $616,594, just over half the county's $1,145,000 median, paired with monthly rent of $2,934 that reflects strong walk-up demand around Lake Merritt and the downtown core.
+Downtown/Lake Merritt (94612) sits at the top of the yield ranking because of its unusual combination for the East Bay: an entry price of about $617,000, just over half the city's about $1.39m median, paired with monthly rent of about $2,900 that reflects strong walk-up demand around Lake Merritt and the downtown core.
 The downtown ZIP captures BART access at three stations, employment from city and county government, Kaiser, and the federal building, and a steady stream of professional renters who would otherwise pay San Francisco prices.
-The headline yield of 5.7% is anchored by condo and small-multifamily stock that drags the median sale price down even as rents track the broader Bay Area market.
+The headline yield of 5.7% reflects an entry price held down by older housing stock and a smaller-lot footprint, even as rents track the broader Bay Area market.

 San Antonio/Clinton (94606) at 5.2% captures the San Antonio and Clinton flats just east of Lake Merritt.
 This is classic transit-and-walkability arbitrage: the ZIP sits between two BART stations, has rebuilt commercial strips along International Boulevard, and offers a $640,000 entry that is roughly half the city median.
 San Antonio/Clinton (94606) is more of a long-term rental suburb with stable tenant demand from the local working population, while Downtown/Lake Merritt (94612) is the suburb most likely to outperform on short-term rental given Lake Merritt's tourism pull and the convention and arena traffic downtown.